SimonSubokLee/ston-docs-son/admin/getting_started.rst

 After the initial installation, xml files might be missing from the default directory.
 In this case, copy the distributed license.xml file to the directory.
 Then duplicate or rename server.xml.default and vhosts.xml.default files from the default installation directory.
-*.default files will be distributed with the latest package every time.
+*.default files will be distributed with the latest package.

 .. _getting-started-samplevhost: